|Nutrition Facts (per serving)|

 Is raw kale a bit tough for your taste, even when thinly sliced?
 Try giving it a hearty massage first.
 That's right, massage.
 Grab handfuls of the leaves and rub them - as vigorously as you like - to break down their fibers for a more tender texture.
 Really get in there and beat those leaves up.
-It's a great stress reliever, if you want to think of it that way, and terribly satisfying to squeeze and rub the leaves, watching as they start to soften and turn a darker shade of green as you go.
+It's a great stress reliever if you want to think of it that way, and terribly satisfying to squeeze and rub the leaves, watching as they start to soften and turn a darker shade of green as you go.

 Scroll down for variations and additions to build on this simple salad.

-- 1 small shallot or garlic clove
+1 small shallot, or garlic clove, minced

-- 1 Tablespoon red wine vinegar
+1 tablespoon red wine vinegar

-- 1 teaspoon sugar
+1 teaspoon honey

-- 3 Tablespoons olive oil
+3 tablespoons olive oil

 This is clearly a very simple creation, just dressed kale leaves.
-If you want a bit more going on, try these suggestions:
+If you want a bit more going on, try these suggestions.